Skip to main content

 dt_to_unix_nanos(dt: pd.Timestamp)

-Return the UNIX time (nanoseconds) from the given datetime (UTC).
+Return the UNIX timestamp (nanoseconds) from the given datetime (UTC).

 • Parameters: dt (pd.Timestamp) – The datetime to convert.